Google Search Console: Beginner’s Guide With Steps & Tips

 Average Position on Google Search Console Performance homepage

 Your average position isn’t very helpful, though.
-If you want to see where one of your pages actually ranks for a keyword, you need to scroll down to the table:
+If you want to see where one of your pages actually ranks for a keyword, you need to scroll down to the table and look at the search terms listed under Queries.

 See actual positions